-There is little more satisfying than jumping into a pool of cool water on a hot summer's day.
+There is little more satisfying than jumping into a pool of cool water on a hot summer's day or if you're brave enough - all year round!
 With these great wild swimming spots you can enjoy the cool natural waters while taking in the spectacular scenery that is all around you.

 Tongue Pot - Image: Daniel Start//WildSwimming.com

 The legendary Tongue Pot forms a long emerald pool beneath a roaring waterfall in a cleft of the mountain stream, just beneath a mountain packhorse bridge.
 A pebble beach shelves down on one side of the pool into the crystal clear water and an oak tree overhangs.
 On each side sheer rock walls rise up, making the place famous for jumps.
 When the sun is shining there is no better place on earth to be.
 Park at the car park nearest to the cattle grid (marked CG on an OS Map)